New California Law

 However, some spammers have been able to exploit loopholes and ambiguities in the law, and judges don't always understand the technology.

-Which is why I co-wrote a stronger anti-spam law for California, which is currently working its way through the California Legislature as AB 2950, sponsored by Assembly Member Jared Huffman
+Which is why I co-wrote a stronger anti-spam law for California that Assembly Member Jared Huffman introduced as AB 2950 in the 2007-2008 session.

 The San Francisco Chronicle was the first to report on the bill.

-Answer: the American Electronics Association is opposing the bill.
-Which is odd, because reducing false & deceptive spam – in addition to benefitting consumers – will also benefit AEA member companies, as ISPs, as recipients of commercial email, and as legitimate advertisers.
+Answer: the American Electronics Association opposed the bill initially, which was odd, because reducing false & deceptive spam – in addition to benefitting consumers – will also benefit AEA member companies, as ISPs, as recipients of commercial email, and as legitimate advertisers.
 Although the AEA publicly promised to work with us to strengthen current law, it turns out their problem is actually with current law, in particular, the fact that the law holds the advertisers strictly liable for advertising in false & deceptive spam sent by their affiliates.
+In other words, the AEA really wanted to take California law backwards.
 But the fact is, advertisers are [unjustly] enriched by false & deceptive spam, so they should be held liable.
+The AEA eventually agreed to several improvements to current law (clarifying venue, specifying statute of limitations, and adding standing for district/city attorneys), but objected to the real substantive proposals (adding injunctive power, specifying that false domain registrations violate the law, prohibiting deliberate misspellings in subject lines and sending spam from multiple domain names to deceive spam filters) and is trying to weaken the attorneys'-fees-for-prevailing-plaintiff provision, which is common for consumer protection statutes.
+However, when those provisions were removed, the AEA took a neutral stance on the bill.

 © 2002-present, Daniel Balsam